testbenchcc/markdown-notes-app/roadmap.md

 ## v1.3.6 - Commit conditions

 - [ ] Our current save configuration leaves us suceptable to missing saves.
-Whatever the save button is doing now, I would like to do the same when we switch from the editor to the reader, when we change notes, when we delete something, when we rename something, and finally, when we create a new note.
+Whatever the save button is doing now, I would like to do the same when we switch from the editor to the reader, when we change notes, when we delete something, when we rename something, when we save settings modal, and finally, when we create a new note.
 We should also auto save after a period (configurated in the settings modal)
 - [ ] Remove the save button

 ## 1.3.7 - Keyboard shortcuts